jon-harper/OmniBox/docs/index.md

 With version 1.0, changes may be made that cause deprecated parts to lose compatibility.
 This is a final chance to "lock in" the design.

-At this point, OmniBox releases will come with a Version Stability Guarantee:
+At this point, OmniBox releases will come with a **Version Stability Guarantee**:

 The way that Core components fit together and panels and trays attach to the case will be "frozen" and stable.
 If you choose to print a newer version of a Core part, no panels or trays will need to be reprinted.
 New products added in future releases can likewise be used in the Core case body from a prior release.